Configure the Call Quality Test and Parameter Settings for Patients

 Configure the Call Quality Test and Parameter Settings for Patients 10

-Note: video quality settings can also be changed within a call through the Settings menu, if the conditions allow or require it.
+• Video quality settings can also be changed within a video call through the in-call Settings menu if the conditions allow or require it.

 More support options

 You have completed another Coviu help article.
-You now know how Coviu Administrators can adapt the strictness of the tests for patients and what quality settings they will enter with.
+You now know how to configure the strictness of the call quality test and set the default call quality setting for guests.

 If this is not what you were looking for, explore our knowledge base and search for another article from here.